Today I want to share with you an easy way to give Terra-Cotta pots a distressed vintage look.

 I used two paint colors that complimented each other.

-I used a lighter green and a darker green.
+A lighter green and a darker green.

 First paint you light color onto the pot.